Skip to main content

 Pricing

-You can try a free 60-day trial of WildApricot and have your nonprofit set up with a professional-looking website and easy to search member database in just a few afternoons!
+You can try a free 60-day trial of WildApricot and have your nonprofit set up with a professional-looking website and easy-to-search member database in just an afternoon!

-Morweb provides many services to its nonprofit customers, including its website builder platform.
+Morweb offers a range of services to its nonprofit customers, including its website builder platform.
 Its newbie-friendly builder makes nonprofit web design and management simple with drag-and-drop capabilities, internal form builders and more!

 Features